 Find the answers to our most frequently asked questions about postgraduate applications.
 Click on a link below to expand.

-All applications are submitted online.
 You can find information about getting started with a SATAC postgraduate application, the application process, and how the universities select applicants for postgraduate courses on this website.

 Yes, if you need to submit supporting documents to SATAC you can upload them online in PDF or JPEG format after you have submitted your application.
 The online instructions will step you through the process.
 You can return to your application to add additional documents via My Application.